 We also offer lessons across the UK.
 Just enter your postcode to see driving lesson pricing near you.

-Looking for lessons near you?
-Enter your postcode above to find your local rates.
-We offer lessons in packages from five to 30 hours, which can be spent how you wish, and topped up at any time.
-It’s all with the support of our great app too, which provides lesson feedback, articles tailored to your journey, in app chat with your instructor, and much more.
+Easy!
+Just enter your postcode above to find your local rates.
+We offer lessons in packages from five to 30 hours which can be topped up at any time within our free Learner app.

 At Midrive we encourage regular lessons once or twice a week.
-That way, you’ll gain experience in different weather and traffic conditions, preparing you better for post-test life.
-Plus, it will give you time to absorb what you’ve learned in between lessons, so that you can make the best use of each session with your instructor.
+That way, you’ll gain experience in different weather and traffic conditions.
+Plus, it will give you time to absorb what you’ve learned, so that you can make the best use of each session with your instructor.

 Yes!
 You can take lessons without having passed your theory test.
 Some people prefer doing this as they find the practical experience of taking lessons can help them understand the Highway Code better.

 However, there’s a real bonus in taking your theory as early as possible.
-Once you’ve passed it, you’ll know the Highway Code inside out - it’ll fill you with plenty of useful information on the rules, markings, and signs of the road.
-This means when it comes to your driving lessons you’ll have less to be brought up to speed with, saving you time to focus on the practical challenges.
+Once you’ve passed it, you’ll know the Highway Code inside out - saving you time to focus on the practical challenges.

 You don’t need lessons to take the practical driving test.
 All you need is to be at least 17, to have passed your theory test, and to have a car (in which you’re insured) to take your test in.

-In certain circumstances - yes.
-Strictly speaking, you need to be 17 and hold a provisional driving licence to start taking lessons.
+In most circumstances, no. You need to be 17 and hold a provisional driving licence to start taking lessons.
 You can apply for your provisional licence at fifteen and nine months old, and you can book lessons too, but you can’t take them until you’re 17.
-You can apply for a provisional licence on the GOV.UK website.

 However, if you’ve received or are about to receive the mobility component of the Personal Independent Payment, then you can start lessons and take your test at 16.
-If that’s not you, there are still other ways to drive before 17.
+For everyone else though, it’s 17.

 A refresher course is a short course, often five to ten hours, designed for those with prior experience of driving.
 Perhaps you’re returning to driving after a break, are new to driving in the UK, or just want to sharpen up.

-The lessons are aimed at refreshing knowledge or regaining confidence that may have been lost or dented.
-But they can be tailored to whatever particular skill someone wants to work on, no matter how general or specific.
+These courses can be tailored to whatever particular skill someone wants to work on, no matter how general or specific.
+We recommend our five or ten-hour packages.
+They’re perfect for getting back up to speed!

-Pass Plus is best for those looking for further, professional guidance into the areas the driving test doesn’t cover.
-It can be reassuring to have an instructor by your side the first time you tackle a fast, narrow country lane, or a busy motorway stretch.
-The instructor will be able to share a wealth of knowledge that simply wouldn’t come up under the normal driving curriculum.
+With Pass Plus the instructor will be able to share a wealth of knowledge that simply wouldn’t come up under the normal driving curriculum.